RupertAvery/et3400/README.md

 ### Loading and Saving Labels

-Labels can be loaded and saved from the toolbar menu (File > Load Labels (RAM) and File > Save Labels (RAM))
+Labels can be loaded and saved from the toolbar menu (**File > Load Labels (RAM)** and **File > Save Labels (RAM)**)

 ## Debugger

+Pressing the "Debugger" menu item in the main window will display the debugger dialog.

-The emulator features a debugger which allows you to stop emulation and step into each instruction and see memory and registers update in real time.
+The debugger lets you pause, step through instructions, and inspect CPU state, disassembly and memory.

 ### Controls

-Aside from the controls in the toolbar, emulation can be controlled with the following keys
+The following buttons can be found in the toolbar

+* **Start** - Resumes emulation
+* **Stop** - Pauses emulation
+* **Step in** - Steps into next instruction
+* **Escape** - Reset emulator

+The following keyboard shortcuts are also available:

-* F5 - Start emulation
+* **F5** - Resumes emulation
-* F4 - Stop emulation
+* **F4** - Pauses emulation
-* F9 - Toggle Breakpoint on the currently highlighted line
+* **F9** - Toggle Breakpoint on the currently highlighted line
-* 10 - Step into next instruction
+* **F10** - Steps into next instruction
-* ESC - Reset emulator
+* **ESC** - Reset emulator

 <img width="987" height="753" alt="debugger" src="https://github.com/user-attachments/assets/9c0e19d1-5436-4fec-85eb-26ff87c84b39" />

+### Status Pane

+The Status Pane displays the live contents of the following CPU registers:

+* PC - Program Counter
+* SP - Stack Pointer
+* IX - Index
+* ACCA - Accumulator A
+* ACCB - Accumulator B
+* CC - Status in Binary as --HINZVC

+### Disassembly Pane

+At the top of the pane you will see a dropdown containing the current list of memory-mapped devices

+- RAM
+- Keypad
+- Display
+- ROM

+Selecting one of these will display the disassembled contents of addressed memory of the selected memory-mapped device.

+The disassembler will decode consecutive contents of memory as instructions and arguments.

+For example the consecutive bytes `BD FC BC` as `JSR $FCBC`

+When instructions are preceded by variables or lookup data, this can affect how the instruction are disassembled due to the the disassembler interpreting previous memory as instructions.

+To avoid this problem, you can add [labels](#labels) to the code to force the disassembler to treat ranges of code differently.

+You can set [breakpoints](#breakpoints) in the disassembly pane.

+You can also see the next line to be executed highlighted in yellow when the emulator is stopped (manually or because of a breakpoint).

+### Memory Pane

+Similar to the Disassmbler pane you will see a dropdown containing the current list of memory-mapped devices

+- RAM
+- Keypad
+- Display
+- ROM

+Selecting one of these will display the raw byte contents of addressed memory of the selected memory-mapped device.

+Heat map

 ## Breakpoints